- About Us

 Follow the Link Below to Register NOW

-Check out the latest episode from our Opioid and Methamphetamine prevention series...SkyHawk: Battle of the Ancestors
+Check out the third episode from our Opioid and Methamphetamine prevention series...Beartooth: The Dark Reflection

 In July of 2019, the Oyate Health Center opened its doors to patients.
 The Oyate Health Center is a tribally-owned and operated walk-in primary care clinic located in Rapid City, South Dakota.
 The facility is under the management of the Great Plains Tribal Leaders Health Board.